DmytroShvetsDev/ReceiptGenerator/README.md

 - using [GET] /api/receipts/list/ --- This endpoint displays all checks

 #### you can also see the detailed documentation in the api.yml file

+App must access the /api/printers/{id}/ endpoint (where id is printer_id) to work with receipts from a specific printer.
+To change the status of receipts, you need to send an empty [PUT, PATCH] request to this endpoint.
+The link to the PDF file of each receipt is located in the "pdf_file" object of each receipt in the response to the request to the /api/printers/{id}/ endpoint.